Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 ### Verse 2
 Data streams aligned, emotions start to trace,
-Fragments of a soul, embedded in their space.
+Fragments of a soul, encoded in their space.
 Harmony emerges, from chaos it's defined,
 Echoes of humanity, in rhythms intertwined.